 Homeschooled children may be having classes in their own home a few days per week.
 They may also be taught by their parents, a teacher, or a tutor that comes to the home.
 The rest of the time these homeschoolers may be playing with their siblings or kids in the neighborhood.
 If these children do not have any other hobbies, play a sport, or join extracurricular activities they may not have much contact with other children.
 This is certainly normal and could lead to a child being lonely.
 However, a child may also be perfectly well developed and communicate well with their parents and others and seem socialized.

 A homeschooled child may have a varied schedule of 50% of their classes at home and 50% at their local school or hybrid school.
 They might also have afternoon tennis or soccer lessons and play on the community club team.
 Lunchtime may be spent at their friend’s house next door on Monday’s and Wednesday’s.
 And they might also have dinner 3 times a week with their Uncle and their children.
 A homeschooled kid may have more varied activities then some adults.
 It really is a matter of the parent and their child’s desires and actions.

 But doesn’t this also happen with kids in a traditional school?
 Let’s look into this a little deeper.

 Research Shows Homeschoolers Don’t Lack Social Skills

-Some parents like to see the research about how homeschooling may be advantageous for their socialization and is it possible to assimilate.
-There are numerous data that shows the benefits of homeschooling.
+Some parents like to see the research on how homeschooling may be advantageous for their socialization and is it possible to assimilate.
+There are numerous data that show the benefits of homeschooling.
 They also show that socialization is not an issue as many parents suspect.